Lisle Area History

 Lisle Library District (LLD) History

-In 1963, members of the Lisle Woman's Club had a dream: to see a full-service public library in the Village.
-On April 12, 1964 with the help of community and businesses, they accomplished their first step with the opening of a children's library in the basement of 4742 Main Street.
+In 1963, members of the Lisle Woman's Club (LWC) had a dream to see a full-service public library in the Village.
+On April 12, 1964 with the help of community and businesses, they opened a small children's library in a basement at 4742 Main Street.
 Later, adult books were added to the Volunteer Public Library.

-In September, 1964, the Friends of the Lisle Library group was formed to work for the passage of a referendum to create a permanent library.
+In September, 1964, the Friends of the Lisle Library group (including LWC members) was formed to work for the passage of a referendum to create a permanent library.
 The Library was founded as a District in 1965.
-The LLD was established in 1967 in a Lisle store front.
-A professional librarian, Jane Belon Shaw, was hired to begin work in September, 1967 as the LLD Director.
+In 1967 the LLD was stationed in a store front near downtown.
+Professional librarian, Jane Belon Shaw, was hired in September, 1967, as the LLD Director.
 In 1967, the LLD had 1,630 card holders, who borrowed 20,492 items.
-The original store front had 1,250 square feet of space.
+The store front had 1,250 square feet of space.

 In 1980, a 12,500 square foot building was constructed at 777 Front Street.
 A 13,500 square foot addition was added in 1987.
 The LLD held its commitment to cooperate with the public schools, local area colleges, and other libraries.
 Such cooperation made more resources available to District residents.